Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/advanced-concepts/odometry.md

 !!! note
     This implementation assumes that the starting point of the robot is $(0,0)$.
 It is recommended that to offset the starting position of the robot in the code so that the coordinates for items of interest the same.
 For example, if there  is a game piece at $(10,10)$, you wouldn't want the starting position of your robot to affect the position in the code of the game piece.
 Choose a point on the field, and make that your origin.
 Usually, people use either the bottom left corner, or the direct center of the field.
 <!-- prettier-ignore-end -->

+If you want to look at a full implementation you can fine one [here](https://github.com/Area-53-Robotics/53D-Spin-Up-2022-2023/blob/main/src/utilFiles/odometry.cpp).